 Selling a significant portion of a company’s stock to raise money is known as equity financing.
 For instance, Company ABC’s owner could need to raise money to finance company growth.
 The business’s owner chooses to sell a 10% stake in the firm to an investor in exchange for funding.
 With a 10% stake in the company’s stock currently, the investor will have a voting right in future business choices.

-In actuality, the drawback is considerable.
-You will need to provide the investor with a portion of your business in exchange for money.
-Every time you make choices that will have an impact on the firm, you will have to confer with your new partners and split the earnings.
-The only option to get rid of investors is to buy them out, which will probably cost more than the money they provided you initially another way can be by designing an optimal capital structure which has a balance of Equity and Debt.
+There are several drawbacks to equity financing.
+First, you must give the investor a portion of your business in exchange for money.
+Each time you make a decision that will affect your company, you will need to discuss it with your new partners and split the profits with them.
+In order to get rid of investors, you have to buy them out, which will probably cost more than the money they gave you initially.

 Creditors look favourably upon a low debt-to-equity ratio, which benefits the company should it ever need to get further debt financing.

 There are several benefits to debt finance.
 First of all, the lender has no power over your business.
 Once you have settled the obligation, your relationship with the financier is over.
 Additionally, the interest you pay is tax deductible.
 Finally, because loan payments are constant, expenditures are simple to predict.
-Thus, debt financing holds an important position in a company’s optimal capital structure.
+Thus, debt financing holds an important position in a company’s target capital structure.

 Due to a variety of reasons, investment in stocks is riskier than investing in bonds: